The SEN Department Mission

 Empowering students to achieve their full potential.

 The Academy’s aim is for its students, whatever their level of academic attainment, to leave as confident, independent young women who are able to make a valuable contribution to society.
-To this outcome, it aims to provide an education which encourages every student to achieve her full potential regardless of her learning ability.
+We aim to provide an education which encourages every student to achieve her full potential regardless of her learning ability.

 The Learning Support department includes two classrooms for small group teaching and an office for the SENCo.
 Staffing comprises of the SENCo, two qualified subject specialist teachers (English and Maths) and one HLTA.